rfo909/CFT/README.md

 return value and complexity, for example

 ```
-# Run external program and return stdout lines as List of String
+# Run external program and return stdout as List of String
 Dir.runCapture("cmd","/c","dir")
 ```